-MFM-owned vehicles are registered in Wake County regardless of the location of the employee(s) driving the vehicle.
 MFM-owned vehicles must be inspected at the MFM garage if they are located within 20 miles of that facility.
 If the vehicle is located outside of a 20-mile radius of MFM, then it must be inspected by an ARI/Holman approved vendor.
-A vendor can be located by contacting Holman at 1-800-277-8181, or by using the Holman app, or by contacting the MFM Service team at 919-733-6540.
+A vendor can be located by contacting Holman at 1-800-277-8181, or by contacting the MFM Service team at 919-733-7772.